Moganis/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

-This is about more funcitions \n
+This is about more funcitions
 Que estas haciendo.